SteveDunlap13/MaterialTimeControl/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Hat tip to <a href="https://github.com/classlinkinc/angular-material-time-picker">classlinkinc/angular-material-time-picker</a>
-* Inspiration
-* etc
+for the awesome CSS to display the clock component